webrecorder/warcio.js/README.md

 com,example)/ 20170306040206 {"url":"http://example.com/","mime":"text/html","status":200,"digest":"G7HRM7BGOKSKMSXZAHMUQTTV53QOFSMK","length":1365,"offset":1189,"filename":"example.warc"}
 com,example)/ 20170306040348 {"url":"http://example.com/","mime":"warc/revisit","status":200,"digest":"G7HRM7BGOKSKMSXZAHMUQTTV53QOFSMK","length":942,"offset":3354,"filename":"example.warc"
 ```
-### Programmatic usage
+### Programmatic Usage

-The indexers can also be used programmatically, including in the browser.
+The indexers can also be used programmatically, both in the browser and in Node with a custom writer.

-The following example provides a writer that outputs each [CDXJ](https://pywb.readthedocs.io/en/latest/manual/indexing.html#cdxj-format) entry to the console.
+The `raw` format specifies for a raw CDX object to be passed to the `write()` function (otherwise a formatted json/cdxj/cdx string is passed in).

+For example, the following snippet demonstrates a writer that logs all HTML files in a WARC:

 ```html
 <script type="module">